vechain/docs/sync/user-guide/wallet.md

 3. Click the wallet you which needs to export the key store
 4. Click **Backup**
 5. Enter the wallet password to continue process
-6. Copy the key store or export to the custom path
+6. Copy the keystore or export it to the custom path

 ### Reset Password
 You can change your wallet's name and password after wallet's password verified.